Strong-TransCenter: Improved Multi-Object Tracking based on Transformers with Dense Representations: Abstract

 \section{Abstract}

 Transformer networks have been a focus of research in many fields in recent years, being able to surpass the state-of-the-art performance in different computer vision tasks.
-A few attempts have been made to apply this method to the task of Multiple Object Tracking (MOT), among those the state-of-the-art was TransCenter, a transformer-based MOT architecture with dense object queries for accurately tracking all the objects while keeping reasonable runtime.
-TransCenter is the first center-based transformer framework for MOT, and is also among the first to show the benefits of using transformer-based architectures for MOT.
-In this paper we show an improvement to this tracker using post processing mechanism based in the Track-by-Detection paradigm: motion model estimation using Kalman filter and target Re-identification using an embedding network.
-Our new tracker shows significant improvements in the IDF1 and HOTA metrics and comparable results on the MOTA metric (70.9\%, 59.8\% and 75.8\% respectively) on the MOTChallenge MOT17 test dataset and improvement on all 3 metrics (67.5\%, 56.3\% and 73.0\%) on the MOT20 test dataset.
-Our tracker is currently ranked first among transformer-based trackers in these datasets.
+However, in the task of Multiple Object Tracking (MOT), leveraging the power of Transformers remains relatively unexplored.
+Among the pioneering efforts in this domain, TransCenter, a Transformer-based MOT architecture with dense object queries, demonstrated exceptional tracking capabilities while maintaining reasonable runtime.
+Nonetheless, one critical aspect in MOT, track displacement estimation, presents room for enhancement to further reduce association errors.
+In response to this challenge, our paper introduces a novel improvement to TransCenter.
+We propose a post-processing mechanism grounded in the Track-by-Detection paradigm, aiming to refine the track displacement estimation.
+Our approach involves the integration of a carefully designed Kalman filter, which incorporates Transformer outputs into measurement error estimation, and the use of an embedding network for target re-identification.
+This combined strategy yields substantial improvement in the accuracy and robustness of the tracking process.
+We validate our contributions through comprehensive experiments on the MOTChallenge datasets MOT17 and MOT20, where our proposed approach outperforms other Transformer-based trackers.
 The code is publicly available at: \url{https://github.com/amitgalor18/STC_Tracker}